-Webinar - Asset decisions that matter: Leveraging replacements and upgrades to cut energy, carbon and costs
+Webinar - Leverage asset replacements to cut energy, carbon and costs

-We’re pleased to be partnering with the Food and Drink Federation for an upcoming webinar.
-We’ll be advising food and drink manufacturers on how to generate energy and cost savings when replacing or upgrading equipment.
+We’re pleased to have partnered with the Food and Drink Federation for a webinar advising food and drink manufacturers on how to generate energy and cost savings when replacing or upgrading equipment.

 The details